-Program receipts are derived from the sale of special license plates as authorized in KRS 186.164, available for purchase in each of Kentucky's County Clerk's offices.
-The funds are submitted to the Kentucky Transportation Cabinet (KYTC) with a portion of the funds being forwarded to the Kentucky Department of Veteran Affairs - Veteran's Program Trust Fund as outlined in KRS 186.162(2) which indicates \$5 or \$10 (depending on the plate) from the sale of new plates and \$5 from a renewal plate is designated for the Program.
+Program receipts are derived from the sale of special license plates as authorized in KRS 186.164, available for purchase in each of Kentucky's County Clerks' offices.
+The funds are submitted to the Kentucky Transportation Cabinet (KYTC) and a portion of the funds are forwarded to the Kentucky Department of Veterans Affairs - Veterans' Program Trust Fund as outlined in KRS 186.162(2) which indicates \$5 or \$10 (depending on the plate) from the sale of new plates and \$5 from a renewal plate is designated for the Program.
 The Program also accepts donations to the fund through tax donations, miscellaneous donations, gifts, and earns interest income.

-KENTUCKY DEPARTMENT OF VETERANS AFFAIRS VETERAN'S PROGRAM TRUST FUND NOTES TO THE FINANCIAL STATEMENTS JUNE 30, 2019 (Continued)
+KENTUCKY DEPARTMENT OF VETERANS AFFAIRS VETERANS' PROGRAM TRUST FUND NOTES TO THE FINANCIAL STATEMENTS JUNE 30, 2020 (Continued)